settylab/kompot/README.md

 Kompot depends on JAX for efficient computations.
 By default, the CPU version of JAX is used, which is recommended for most users as it provides good performance without memory constraints.

-See [Palantir GitHub](https://github.com/dpeerlab/Palantir) for more installation details.
+See [JAX GitHub](https://github.com/google/jax) for more installation details.

 ## Usage Example